 Do the Phases of the moon activity

-We know how these features are formed - dark areas are lava flows from when the moon was younger - the same rock as one of the dark rocks on earth: basalt.
+We know how these features are formed - dark areas are lava flows from when the moon was younger - same rock as basalt on earth (though different composition).
+The light-coloured areas on the Moon are feldspar rock (specifically anorthosite).

-The round circles are craters from chunks of rock, or meteorites hitting the moon.
+The round circles on the Moon's surface are craters from chunks of rock, or meteorites hitting the moon.
 All the mountains are formed by impacts, as the moon does not have tectonic plates.

 To land on the moon we needed to look much closer to map out a landing site.

-Looking closer at the Alphonsus Crater through the cameras of a probe called Ranger 9, we see the images on p.4, 5 and 6 of http://www.nasa.gov/pdf/377727main_Lunar_Math.pdf (Ranger 9 crash-landed on the moon (1965), to find a potential place for man to land on the moon).
+Through the cameras of a probe called Ranger 9 at the Alphonsus Crater, we see the images on p.4, 5 and 6 of http://www.nasa.gov/pdf/377727main_Lunar_Math.pdf (Ranger 9 crash-landed on the moon (1965), to find a potential place for man to land on the moon).

 Now there have been many moon landings (see the interactive webpage at http://moon.nasa.gov/home.cfm).
 (On this interactive, Ranger 9 is blue circle just lower left of centre earth-facing image.)